Lisa Fortier: 2020–2021 season

 The Zags finished non-conference play with a 5–2 record, with wins over the South Dakota Coyotes, Wyoming Cowgirls, Montana Grizzlies, Eastern Michigan Eagles, and North Alabama Lions, along with a near upset of then #1 ranked South Carolina Gamecocks, only losing to them by 7 and the South Dakota State Jackrabbits by 3.
 The Zags finished conference play with a 16–1 record, with the lone loss coming on February 18 at BYU.
 The Zags clinched their 16th regular season WCC title and the sixth under Fortier.
 The Zags defeated the Santa Clara Broncos 72–62 on March 8 and defeated the BYU Cougars 43–42 on a game-winning jump shot by Jill Townsend as time expired on March 9.
 It was the Zags' 9th WCC tournament title and their third under Fortier.
-The Zags were selected as the 5th seed, as they faced the 12th seed Belmont Bruins at Strahan Coliseum in San Marcos, Texas.
+The Zags were selected as the 5th seed, as they faced 12th seed Belmont at Strahan Coliseum in San Marcos, Texas.
+It marked the 12th NCAA appearance for the Zags and the fifth in the Fortier era.
 The Zags' season came to an end with a 64–59 defeat to the Belmont Bruins, as they ended their season with a 23–4 record.

 2021–2022 season

 The Zags finished nonconference play with a 9–4 record with three of the four losses decided by 4 points or less.
 The Zags finished conference play in second place in the WCC with a 15–2 record, with both losses coming against the BYU Cougars at home and at the Marriott Center.
 The Zags defeated the San Francisco Dons 69–55 on March 7 and the Zags upset #15 BYU Cougars 71–59 on March 8 to clinch their 10th tournament title and the 4th under Fortier.
-The Zags were selected as the 9th seed in the Wichita region, where they defeated the Nebraska Cornhuskers 68–55 on March 18 at the KFC Yum!
+The Zags were selected as the 9th seed in the Wichita region.

+It was the 13th NCAA appearance for the Zags and the sixth in the Fortier era.
+The Zags defreated the Nebraska Cornhuskers 68–55 on March 18 at the KFC Yum!
 Center in Louisville to go to 27–6 on the season.
 The Zags faced the Louisville Cardinals on March 20.
 The Zags lost to the Cardinals 68–59.
 The Zags finished their season with a 27–7 record.